Kaliaganj Assembly constituency: 2021

 In the 2021 election, Soumen Roy of BJP defeated his nearest rival Tapan Deb Singha of Trinamool Congress.
+Soumen Roy himself later defected to Trinamool Congress.
+He later rejoined the BJP.

 2019 bye-poll

 A bye-poll was necessitated due to the death of the incumbent MLA, Pramatha Nath Ray.
 In this election, Tapan Deb Singha of Trinamool Congress defeated his nearest rival Kamal Chandra Sarkar of BJP.

 2016

 In the 2016 election, Pramatha Nath Ray of Indian National Congress defeated his nearest rival Basanta Roy of Trinamool Congress.

 2011

 In the 2011 election, Pramatha Nath Ray of Congress defeated his nearest rival Nani Gopal Roy of CPI(M).